jhui/jhui.github.io/_posts/2017-03-01-CNN-Convolutional-neural-network.markdown

 <img src="/assets/cnn/edge.png" style="border:none;">
 </div>

-For example, to blur an image, we can apply a 3x3 filter over every pixels in the image:
+For example, to blur an image, we can apply a filter with patch size 3x3 over every pixels in the image:
 <div class="imgcap">
 <img src="/assets/cnn/filter_b.png" style="border:none;">
 </div>